 SCB-2019 SARS-CoV-2 Vaccine News

-July 8, 2020 - CEPI announced it will make an additional investment of $66m upfront in S-Trimer which will immediately fund preclinical studies, the execution of Phase 1 clinical trials, and preparation of sites globally for an efficacy trial.
+July 8, 2020 - CEPI announced it would make an additional investment of $66m upfront in S-Trimer, which will immediately fund preclinical studies, the execution of Phase 1 clinical trials, and preparation of sites globally for an efficacy trial.
 In parallel, this investment will support the scale-up of Clover’s manufacturing capacity to potentially allow the production of hundreds of millions of doses per year.

 June 19, 2020 - GSK’s scientific collaboration with Clover Pharmaceuticals to develop an adjuvanted COVID-19 vaccine has entered into human clinical trials.
-Clover announced the initiation of Phase 1 clinical study evaluating the company’s COVID-19 S-Trimer vaccine (SCB-2019) in combination with GSKs pandemic adjuvant system.
+Clover announced the initiation of Phase 1 clinical study evaluating the company’s COVID-19 S-Trimer vaccine (SCB-2019) combined with GSKs pandemic adjuvant system.

 SCB-2019 SARS-CoV-2 Vaccine Clinical Trials